-Based on the fire hazards selected, the fire scenarios to be used in the quantitative analysis should be clearly documented.
-The specification should include a qualitative description of the design fire (e.g., ignition source, fuel first ignited, location, etc.), description of the vessel, compartment of origin, fire protection systems installed, number of occupants, physical and mental status of occupants and available means of escape.
-The fire scenarios should consider possible future changes to the fire load and ventilation system in the affected areas.
-The design fire(s) will be characterised in more detail during the quantitative analysis for each trial alternative design.
+Based on the hazards selected, the casualty scenarios to be used in the quantitative analysis should be clearly documented.
+The specification should include a qualitative description of the design casualty (e.g., initiating and subsequent chain of events, location, etc.), description of the vessel, compartment or system of origin, safeguard systems installed, number of occupants, physical and mental status of occupants and available means of escape.
+The casualty scenarios should consider possible future changes to the hazards (increased or decreased) in the affected areas.
+The design casualty or casualties will be characterized in more detail during the quantitative analysis for each trial alternative design.
+Operational scenario development for a mechanical or electrical alternative design or arrangement should include the operating scenarios under which the alternative will be utilized.

-5.3 Development of trial alternative designs
+5.4 Development of trial alternative designs

-At this point in the analysis, one or more trial alternative designs should be developed so that it can be compared against the developed performance criteria.
-The trial alternative design should also take into consideration the importance of human factors, operations, and management as reflected in part E of SOLAS chapter II-2.
+At this point in the analysis, one or more trial alternative designs should be developed so that they can be compared against the developed performance criteria.
+The trial alternative design should also take into consideration the importance of human factors, operations and management.
 It should be recognized that well defined operations and management procedures may play a big part in increasing the overall level of safety.

-5.4 Preliminary analysis report
+5.5 Preliminary analysis report

-- 5.4.1 A report of the preliminary analysis should include clear documentation of all steps taken to this point, including identification of the design team, their qualifications, the scope of the alternative design analysis, the functional requirements to be met, the description of the fire scenarios and trial alternative designs selected for the quantitative analysis. - 5.4.2 The preliminary analysis report should be submitted to the Administration for formal review and agreement prior to beginning the quantitative analysis.
+- 5.5.1 A report of the preliminary analysis should include clear documentation of all steps taken to this point, including identification of the design team, their qualifications, the scope of the alternative design analysis, the functional requirements to be met, the description of the casualty scenarios and trial alternative designs selected for the quantitative analysis. - 5.5.2 The preliminary analysis report should be submitted to the Administration for formal review and agreement prior to beginning the quantitative analysis.
 The report may also be submitted to the port State for informational purposes, if the intended calling ports are known during the design stage.
-The key results of the preliminary analysis should include: - .1 a secured agreement from all parties to the design objectives and engineering evaluation; - .2 specified design fire scenario(s) acceptable to all parties; and - .3 trial alternative design(s) acceptable to all parties.
+The key results of the preliminary analysis should include: - a secured agreement from all parties to the design objectives and engineering evaluation; - .2 specified design casualty scenario(s) acceptable to all parties; and - .3 trial alternative design(s) acceptable to all parties.